scriptclump/open_source_question_answers/ajax.md

 **What role of #&& in querystring?**

-#is treated as fragment delimiter to delimit the history state and && precedes is used to check on the information in the query string.
+hashsign is treated as fragment delimiter to delimit the history state and && precedes is used to check on the information in the query string.

 **How to control the duration of an Ajax request?**